Docs

 Vaadin Add-Ons in Quarkus

 Any Vaadin add-on used in a Quarkus application should contain a Jandex index.
-You can generate this using the jandex-maven-plugin.
-See How to Generate a Jandex Index.
+You can generate an index using the jandex-maven-plugin.
+For more information on this, see the Quarkus documentation on How to Generate a Jandex Index.

 If you can’t modify the dependency, you can still have Quarkus index it by adding quarkus.index-dependency entries to your application.properties: